Searching for exotic Higgs bosons from top quark decays at the HL-LHC

-The entire algorithm of BDTD is executed within the {\em Toolkit for Multivariate Data Analysis} (TMVA) framework \cite{Hocker:2007ht}.
+The entire algorithm of BDTD is executed within the TMVA framework \cite{Hocker:2007ht}.
 Here, {\it Adaptive Boost} \cite{FREUND1997119} plays a crucial role for robust and efficient classification.
 To achieve an optimum performance for each benchmark of both the DL and SL channels, we adjust the parameters of BDTD as described in Table \ref{tab:bdtdparams}.

 XGBoost is another tree based method like BDTD with some additional features.
 Unlike BDTD, it uses {\it Gradient Boost} for classification.
 To reduce over-training, some additional parameters are used for pruning a decision tree and regularizing the cost function defined as the difference between the true and predicted output -- for details on XGBoost see \cite{Chen:2016:XST:2939672.2939785}.
 Table \ref{tab:xgbparams} shows the set of XGBoost parameters used for training the signal and background samples.